andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 Another example listed reminded me of some recent experience.
 We'd scaled our primary database vertically to the largest instance class and there was concern our workload would even exceed that.

-Since there was no way to purchase more scale, working on scalability at the application code layer, went from a nice-to-have to more of a need-to-have.
-It became easier to "sell" spending the engineering effort on application code scalability.
+Since there was no way to purchase more scale, working on application scalability went from nice-to-have, to need-to-have.
+It became easier to "sell" the engineering effort here.
+We performed a variety of changes, including separating the most high write rate metrics tables to their own database.

 #### Work where this is room and attention